 Turning Off or Excluding Fiorano Processes from Antivirus Checks

-Fiorano uses a set of fixed default ports that needs to be allowed through the server firewall for Fiorano Servers to interact with each other.
-These ports are specified within the server profiles.
+On the Firewall level, Fiorano uses a set of fixed default ports that needs to be allowed on the server firewall for Fiorano Servers to interact with each other.
+These ports are specified in the server profiles.

-The specific ports (default) that need to be allowed on the server are:
+The specific ports (default) that needs to be allowed are as mentioned below:

 Fiorano Enterprise Server Default Ports